scopusflow (Python)¶

 | Export to reference managers (BibTeX, RIS) | no | yes |

-The other Python options are not live alternatives. elsapy was archived as read-only in January 2025, and pyscopus has had no release since 2018.
+The other Python options are not live alternatives. elsapy was archived as read-only in January 2025, and pyscopus last saw a release in January 2019.

 Install¶